-When most people think of auto accidents, they most likely think in terms of the driver of one of the vehicles involved being either wholly or mostly at fault.
-In most auto accident cases, fault can be assigned to one of the drivers.
+When most people think of auto accidents, they most likely think about the driver of one vehicle being either wholly or mainly at fault.

+In most automobile accident cases, one of the drivers is at fault.
 However, some auto accidents are tragically fated to occur due to defective automotive parts.
-These defects might occur in the design stage, the manufacturing stage, the marketing stage, or some combination thereof, but their mere existence made the automobile unforeseeably unsafe to drive – in essence, a ticking time bomb.
+These defects might happen in the design stage, the manufacturing stage, the marketing stage, or some combination thereof.
+Still, their mere existence made the automobile unforeseeably unsafe to drive – in essence, a ticking time bomb.

-Among the automotive products we rely on most for our safety when we drive are tires.
-Tires are literally the only things separating thousands of pounds of steel and glass traveling at high speed from the pavement below.
-As consumers, we have every right to expect that the tires we purchase are safe to use for their intended purposes, up to the point that they show signs of wear and tear or to the point that manufacturers suggest they should be replaced.
-When tires are defective, the results can include serious and even fatal car, truck, motorcycle, and other motor vehicle accidents.
+Among the automotive products we rely most on, our tires are essential; tires are the only things separating thousands of pounds of steel and glass traveling at high speed from the pavement below.
+As consumers, we have every right to expect that the tires we purchase are safe to use for their intended purposes, up to the point where they show signs of wear and tear that manufacturers suggest the tires need replacing.
+When tires are defective, the results can include severe and even fatal car, truck, motorcycle, and other motor vehicle accidents.

 Common Tire Defects